Chat Node

 - Other errors — a red banner with a Retry button

-The AI can also spawn child chat nodes as sub-agents to work on parts of a task.
+In Agent mode, the AI can also spawn child chat nodes as sub-agents to work on parts of a task.
 A live activity card shows progress ("Subagent is thinking…") with Jump to node and Cancel actions.
 See Sub-agents.

 Use cases